lweitkamp/triton_exercises/src/introduction/launch_grid.md

 # The Launch Grid
 A Triton kernel will launch a number of *programs* to distribute the work over blocks of data.
-You might want to run more or less programs depending on how much your hardware can take, you can control the number of programs to be launched in the *launch grid*.
+You might want to run more or less programs depending on how much your hardware can handle, and you can control the number of programs to be launched in the *launch grid*.
 It's a simple tuple (or callable that returns a tuple) that denotes the number of programs to be launched.
-Say we want to calculate the sum of rows of a matrix ***A***, we can make a simple decision to launch exactly the number of rows as programs with the launch grid `(num_rows, )`.
+Say we want to calculate the sum of rows of a matrix ***A*** (`A.sum(axis=1)`), we can make a simple decision to launch exactly the number of rows as programs with the launch grid `(num_rows, )`.

-The figure below shows this configuration for with a launch grid of `(6, )`.
-PID is the *Program Identifier*, a way inside of the Triton kernel to identify the current program at work.
+The figure below shows this configuration with a launch grid of `(6, )`.
+PID is the ***Program Identifier***, a way inside of the Triton kernel to identify the current program at work.

 ![A 1 dimensional launch grid of 6 programs.](images/launch-grid-1d.svg)